 - The current difficulty is that some Vietnamese people are still ambiguous about honesty.

 You have to understand, Vietnam is the same.
-How can you just dump your own trash in front of someone else’s house?
+How can you just dump your own garbage in front of someone else’s house?
 It’s easy to get into Europe, but their technical barriers are extremely high, whether you can overcome them or not is another story.

 There was even a partner who brought dragon fruit samples for inspection 5 times and failed all 5 times.
 On the 6th time, in order to export the goods, they were willing to ask me to "support the cost".

-How did he react in that situation?
+How did he respond in that situation?

 - "If you want it easy, go somewhere else" - I replied.